NaPiZip/Linux-Kernel-Development/README.md

 make: *** [include/config/auto.conf.cmd] Error 2
 make: *** Deleting file 'include/config/auto.conf.cmd'
 ```
-Question is posted on Stackoverflow and I am waiting for a result, see [here](https://stackoverflow.com/questions/57777429/error-building-latest-linux-kernel-within-virtualbox-under-18-04-1-ubuntu).
+The question was posted on Stackoverflow but I couldn't get it up running, see [here](https://stackoverflow.com/questions/57777429/error-building-latest-linux-kernel-within-virtualbox-under-18-04-1-ubuntu).
+This is why I decided to move on with an actual official kernel release instead of using the development branch.
+The source can be found here [cdn.kernel.org](http://cdn.kernel.org/pub/linux/kernel/v5.x/).
+Turns out that the `linux-5.2.9.tar.gz` kernel builds out of the box following the process from above.

 ### Minimizing Build Noise
 There are some nice tricks in order to reduce some of the build noise, here are the following options:
 - Redirect the output to a file.